Scientific Understanding of Consciousness

 Consciousness should not be precisely defined at the current state of the science.
 A common sense definition can be used.

-Sense of self is a subset of neural activity within the dynamic core representing the status of an organism, including unconscious functionality of the autonomic nervous system.
-Sense of self is rooted in an organism’s innate imperative of self-preservation and continues throughout life as a mental storehouse of conscious and unconscious experiences beginning in late prenatal embryonic life.
+Sense-of-self is based upon ‘the self’ comprised of the entire neural network connected via synapses molecularly (engraved/encrusted/ingrained/imprinted) by genetics and by ongoing experience in the environment.
+Sense-of-self is rooted in an organism’s innate imperative of self-preservation and continues throughout life as a mental storehouse of conscious and unconscious experiences beginning in late prenatal embryonic life.
 Recent experience is rich and varied, fading to dim memories of the distant past.
 Emotional experiences are intense and enduring even of the remote past.
 Most of the common mammals and some (birds/reptiles?) have a sense of self and core consciousness.

 Autobiographical Self